cefaci/flutter_web_refresh/README.md

 A simple working solution of pull down to refresh `WebView` page with `RefreshIndicator` and without `SingleChildScrollView` which causes issues with the `WebView` page scroll behavior of the rendered sites:

+This version resolves following issues w/o `SingleChildScrollView`:
-- `SingleChildScrollView` has always the absolute height of the page e.g. if a text box was not expanded from the beginning (javascript), the scroll height exceeds the page height.
+- `SingleChildScrollView` has always the absolute height of the page e.g. if a text box was not expanded from the beginning (javascript), the scroll height *exceeds* the page height.
-- The WebView gets the whole scroll area height, but doesn't know the display size, so if a bottom or top modal sheet appears, they are not rendered correctly in the view area of the screen but in the absolute complete height of the scroll area, so then you have to scroll e.g. 6000px up and down.
+- The WebView gets the whole scroll area height, but doesn't know the display size, so if a bottom or top modal sheet appears, they are *not* *rendered* *correctly* in the view area of the screen but in the absolute complete height of the scroll area, so then you have to scroll e.g. 6000px up and down.
-- The scroll position stays where you left somewhere in your previous absolute page height, if you browse further w/o a page refresh.
+- The *scroll* *position* *stays* where you left somewhere in your previous absolute page height, if you browse further w/o a page refresh.

 <img src="support/example.gif"  />